Code and text for Quiz 4.

 Are there any differences?

-start with emissions_2000 THEN use mutate to reorder country according to annual_co2_emissions_per_capita
+country in max_min_15 for plotting and assign to max_min_15_plot_datastart with emissions_2000 THEN use mutate to reorder country according to annual_co2_emissions_per_capita

 mapping=aes(x=annual_co2_emissions_per_capita,y=country))+